alexadusei/react-boilerplate/README.md

 Use `npm run dev` to start the project on localhost.

-## Depedencies
+## Dependencies

 Because there's a lot of overhead when it comes to dependecies with React, here's a concise description of what each depedency in this repo does.
-Separated between depedencies and devDependencies
+Separated between dependencies and devDependencies

 ### Production Dependencies